elixir-europe/rdmkit/pages/rdm_cycle/TEMPLATE_rdm_cycle.md

 Link to TESS page filtered by adequate keyword(s) done by:

 {% include tess.html search="keyword" %} <!-- e.g. {% include tess.html search="Data Analysis" %} -->

-## External links <!-- put this heading between the symbols used for this sentence if you don't use this paragraph -->
-(Optional section)
-* Bullet point list of external links to things that aren't included in any of the tools/resources/training sections above